-Many Agile methods, such as Scrum, use what are known as “information radiators” to convey information about the status of development to the team and management.
+Many agile methods use what is known as an “information radiator” to convey information about the status of development to the team and to management.
 Alistair Cockburn says an information radiator “displays information in a place where people have easy access to it.
 With information radiators, the [viewer doesn’t] need to ask questions, the information simply hits them as they look at it.”
 (Cockburn 2001)

 - The product vision

 - The sprint backlog